quantumlib/qsim/docs/tutorials/multinode/README.md

 Submitting job(s)..................................................
 50 job(s) submitted to cluster 2.
 ```
-If this is the second _submit_ you have run, you can see the output of the all the simualtions.
+If this is the second _submit_ you have run, you can see the output of the all the simulations.
 The output will be in the `out` directory.
 ```
 cat out/out.2-*
 ```